HL7/crmi-ig/input/pages/publishing.md

 npm --registry http://fhir-package-registry publish ./output/package.tgz
 ```

-NOTE: A benefit of using FHIR packages is to support authoring tools, such as IG Publisher and Sushi, where dependencies are managed with FHIR packages.
+NOTE: A benefit of using FHIR packages is to support authoring tools, such as IG Publisher and SUSHI, where dependencies are managed with FHIR packages.